-COA includes the cost of tuition and fees, plus an estimate of other school-related costs like books, transportation, rent, and supplies.
-The estimated costs can vary significantly for each student, but no one can receive financial aid for more than the amount allotted in the COA.
-The billable costs are pretty much nonnegotiable, but a student may be able to pay less overall by finding ways to save on those estimated costs.
+COA includes billable expenses (tuition and fees), plus an estimate of other flexible school-related costs like books, transportation, rent, and supplies.
+These estimated costs can vary significantly for each student, but no one can receive financial aid for more than the amount allotted in the COA.
+Billable costs are pretty much nonnegotiable (you may be able to waive some fees), but a student may be able to pay less overall by finding ways to save on those estimated costs.

-The other important component of the financial aid award letter is the award itself.
+The other important part of the financial aid award letter is the award itself.
 This is a list of award types (grants, scholarships, loans, work-study) the student is eligible to receive.
-Next to these categories is the amount awarded for each.
+Next to these will be the amount awarded for each.

 Types Of Aid Listed In Award Letters